-Integrated Science students can expect a higher workload than other first-year BSc students.
-Considering the larger number of subjects studied, the writing class, and the research project, a higher workload is unavoidable.
-It is also excellent preparation for higher workloads in the second year of a BSc.
-Note that workload does vary among Options, depending on the specific suite of science co-requisites in the Option.
+Integrated Science students can expect a higher workload than other first-year BSc students given the larger number of subjects studied, the writing class, and the research.
+The program is also excellent preparation for higher workloads in the second year of a BSc.
+Note that workload does vary depending on course selection.